What is the AVERAGEIF Function?

 - Range is a blank or text value

 - When the given criteria is empty, AVERAGEIF treats it as 0 value.

 - The use of wildcard characters such as the asterisk (*), the tilde(~) in the function as criteria, greatly enhances the search criteria.
-Example 2 shows a great way on how to use the wildcard characters .
+Example 2 shows a great way to use wildcard characters.

 - The function will ignore cells that contain TRUE or FALSE.